teli203/animal-trading-card/README.md

-# ⭐️ ✨ Memo from UI/UX Design Team ✨ ⭐️
+# ⭐️ ✨ Mock Memo from UI/UX Mock Design Team AKA Project 1 for Udacity Frontend Web Development Program ✨ ⭐️
 ![UI:UX-prototype-animal-trading-card](https://github.com/teli203/animal-trading-card/assets/68035449/ac88f9f9-7bd9-4408-9257-a87be0988ad1)

 # Task COMPLETED Animal-Trading-Card
 ![Sir Knight](https://github.com/teli203/animal-trading-card/assets/68035449/05f50f45-f33d-46ca-8c52-0556b7967d92)

 ## Description
-As a web developer I was given a prototpe of an animal trading card and asked to replicate it with my own animal of choice.
+As a web developer I was given a mock prototpe of an animal trading card and asked to replicate it with my own animal of choice.
+This is the first project completed in the Udacity Frontend Web Development Nanodegree program.
 Aye.. here it is SIR KNIGHT The Black Lab puppy😍.

 ✨I love bringing UI/UX Designs to life with code✨